vatesfr/xen-orchestra/@xen-orchestra/proxy/docs/api.md

     xapi: Xapi
   }): MountedDisk

+  // Fails with a `noSuchObject` error (code 1, `data.type: 'live-mount'`) for an id this proxy does
-  function unmountDisk(_: { id: string })
+  // not serve, e.g. after a restart: the caller can then forget it. function unmountDisk(_: { id: string })

   function listPoolMetadataBackups(_: { remotes: { [id: string]: Remote } }): {